Layona1981/Bioinfo_BMMB_852/HW_12/README.md

 ### Discussion of the VCF File
 The resulting VCF file contains information about the variants detected in the aligned sequencing data.
 Here are some points to consider:

-- `Content`: The VCF file includes various fields such as chromosome position, reference allele, alternate allele, quality scores, and genotype information for each sample.
+- `Content`: The VCF file includes various fields for each sample, such as chromosome position, reference allele, alternate allele, quality scores, and genotype information.

 - `Variants`: Look for SNPs (single nucleotide polymorphisms) and indels (insertions/deletions).
 The number and type of variants can provide insights into genetic diversity, mutations, and potential associations with traits or diseases.

-- **Quality**: Evaluate the quality scores for the variants to determine their reliability.
+- `Quality`: Evaluate the variants' quality scores to determine their reliability.
 High-quality variants are more likely to be true positives.
-- **Comparative Analysis**: If you have multiple samples, compare the VCF files to identify common and unique variants across samples.
+- `Comparative Analysis`: If you have multiple samples, compare the VCF files to identify common and unique variants across samples.

-This complete setup should allow you to successfully run your project from downloading the genome to processing the samples and analyzing the VCF output.